 The Community Arts Practice course works with a range of partners including Chickenshed Theatre, Crisis, Barnardo's, Age UK and Certitude developing projects both for and with these groups.
-Each year students perform for hundreds of primary school children in the local community and have recently taken part in training to become 'Dementia Friends' in partnership with the Alzheimer's Society.
+Each year students perform as part of the national Shakespeare School's Festival week and have recently taken part in training to become 'Dementia Friends' in partnership with the Alzheimer's Society.
 Students have also had the opportunity to travel and deliver community arts works internationally in and around Europe as well as India.

 Most recently students have worked in partnership with Croydon Police, touring a piece of theatre as part of their work on preventing knife crime in the area.
-The performance toured for 13 weeks to 22 local secondary schools.
+The performance has toured for 13 weeks to 22 local secondary schools.